SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/AboutSwift.rst

 Its combination of safety and speed make Swift an excellent choice for everything from "Hello, world!" to an entire operating system.

-Swift is friendly to new programmers.
-Writing Swift code in a playground allows you to experiment with code and see the results immediately, without the overhead of building and running an app.
 Swift combines powerful type inference and pattern matching with a modern, lightweight syntax, allowing complex ideas to be expressed in a clear and concise manner.